Monotonic scale: Liturgical usage

 Early Christian liturgical recitation may have been monotonic.
 Charles William Pearce speculated that the monotonic psalm tone might have been an intermediary step between spoken recitation of the Psalter and melodic singing:

 The Annotated Book of Common Prayer similarly notes that (according to Saint Augustine) Saint Athanasius discouraged variance in note in liturgical recitation, but that eventual modulation of the note led to the development of plainsong.

 In Māori Christian services in Auckland, New Zealand, the Ten Commandments and the Psalms are sung in a responsorial style called waiata (the Māori word for song), with monotonic chanting alternating between the minister and the congregation.
 Some of the congregation may sing at the interval of a third above the others, and sometimes a few of the women will add a fourth below, producing a constant second-inversion triad.
 The end of each phrase is marked by a descending glissando.

 Art music

 Monotonic passages are also used in art music for stylistic effect.
 In Schubert's Death and the Maiden, the character of Death generally employs monotonic recitation, described by one scholar as depicting "an inanimate being incapable of the lyricism of the living."
 In La gazza ladra (1817), Rossini represents Ninetta's simplicity and innocence with an almost monotone declamation at "A mio nome deh consegna questo anello", whereas in the Wolf's Glen scene of Der Freischütz (1821), Weber characterizes the powers of evil by having the invisible spirits sing in monotone, and denies song entirely to Samiel and, finally, also to Max as he succumbs to Samiel's power.
-Another use of the monotonic scale occurs throughout the first piece of György Ligeti's Musica ricercata, which employs the note A played in a variety of different techniques.
+Another use of the monotonic scale occurs in the first piece of György Ligeti's Musica ricercata, which almost exclusively employs the note A played in a variety of different techniques.

+Art songs where the vocal part is sung entirely in monotone include Gioachino Rossini's "Adieux à la vie! (Élégie sur une seule note)" from Volume 2 of Péchés de vieillesse, and Peter Cornelius's "Ein Ton" from his song cycle Trauer und Trost (Op.
+3, No. 3).
+In his opera Ciro in Babilonia, Rossini also wrote a monotone aria "Chi disprezza gl'infelici" for Anna Savinelli, who sang the role of Argene and, according to Rossini, had only one good note in her range.